punter82/openSource/Framework Genie/readme.md

 her/him choose a framework based a set ( rather a bunch ) of questions very intelligently stitched together.
 As simple as that!

 But, the simpler it gets for the engineer, the higher is the level of difficulty for us.

+Coming soon ....
+Keep watching this space for more.